 *Note: Late applications may be considered on a case-by-case basis.
 However, only applicants who submit their materials by December 1 will be considered for teaching assistantships and other financial support.

 LIVE AUDITION DATES

 Candidates who successfully pass the prescreening round will be invited to audition live on campus.
-Our 2022 live audition dates are January 29, February 5, and February 6.
+Our 2023 live audition dates are January 28 and February 4 (Saturdays) and February 5 (Sunday).

 PRESCREENING REPERTOIRE REQUIREMENTS

 *All solo performances must be memorized (collaborative repertoire is the one exception).
 Recordings should have been made within the past two years.

 - MM Performance: 20 minutes; must include at least three different solo selections.

 - MM Pedagogy: 20 minutes; must include at least two different solo selections.